Ormon Khan

 Ormon Khan (Ормон хан; c.
-1792 – 1854) was the first and only khan of the Kara-Kyrgyz Khanate, ruling from 1842 until his death in 1854.
+1792 – 1854) or Ormon Niyazbek uulu (Ормон Ниязбек уулу) was the first and only khan of the Kara-Kyrgyz Khanate, ruling from 1842 until his death in 1854.
 A member of the powerful Sarybagysh tribe, Ormon's reign saw a centralization of the Kyrgyz tribes, with the establishment of legal and judicial systems.
 Ormon was a close ally of the Russian Empire in the region, winning a series of wars against the Khanate of Kokand and defeating a Kazakh army led by Kenesary Khan, who had been rebelling against the Russians.
 In 1854, during a conflict with a rival Kyrgyz tribe, Ormon was captured in battle and executed.
 Ormon's khanate collapsed following his death, with the region falling under Russian control by 1868.

 Background

 Ormon Niyazbek uulu was born around 1792 in the Issyk-Kul valley of Kyrgyzstan.
 Ormon was a member of the powerful Sarybagysh tribe, and his family was very influential in the region.
 His great-great-grandfather, Mamatkul Biy, had been a high-ranking manap amongst the northern Kyrgyz and was proclaimed khan in 1758.
 Ormon's grandfather, Esenkul Biy, permanently settled Kyrgyz tribes in the Chüy and Talas valleys.
 However, Ormon's father, Niyazbek, is said to have made "little impression on Sarybagysh memory" besides being the father of Ormon.

 Ormon was trained in horseback riding and fighting with sword and spear from a young age, and he was skilled at kurash wrestling.
 Ormon began fighting in war at the age of 18.
 At 25, Ormon had risen to become the chief of the Sarybagysh tribe.
 During his tribal reign, Ormon actively participated in the management of his tribe, and he became popular with other Kyrgyz chiefs.
 By the early 1840s, Ormon had also gained control of the Sayak tribe, and he began exerting influence over the other tribes in the region.